bazelbuild/bazel-central-registry/README.md

 ### Registry Maintainer

-Currently, the Bazel team is the registry maintainer, who are repsonsible for:
+Currently, the Bazel team is the registry maintainer, who are responsible for:

   - Review and merge PRs for this repository.
   - Maintain testing and serving infrastructures for the Bazel Central Registry.